anusuiyaxbora/Team-darwin/README.md

   HackBio Internship is a virtually regimented research internship that is practice oriented and focused on equipping scientists around the world with advanced bioinformatics and     computational biology skills.

 **Team Darwin:**
-  This is one of the group containing 20 interns.
+  This is one of the teams containing 20 interns.

 **Contributors:**
   1: Kay Kay Shain Marma from Bangladesh